wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/processing-refunds.md

 3. In the sidebar, click **Enable refunds**.

 ## Known issues

+- You cannot process refunds via MultiSafepay when using the retail version of Lightspeed.

 - When creating a credit memo for a refund, set the status to **Not paid**.
 MultiSafepay ignores **Paid** status.